PySimpleGUI/DocsCleanup/readme.md

 Hi there!
 I'm Mike.
 You'll find me right here, on the PySimpleGUI GitHub, solving problems and continuously pushing PySimpleGUI forward.
 I've dedicated my days, nights, and weekends to the project and PySimpleGUI users.
 Our successes are ultimately shared.
 I'm successful when you're successful.

-While a relative newcomer to Python, I've been writing software since the 70s.
+While I'm a relative newcomer to Python, I've been writing software since the 70s.
 The majority of my career was spent creating products in Silicon Valley.
 I bring to PySimpleGUI the same professionalism and dedication as I did to the corporate products I developed.
 You are my customers now.

 ## Project Goals :goal_net:

-Two of the more important goals of the PySimpleGUI project:
+Two of the most important goals of the PySimpleGUI project:

 * Having fun
 * Your success